 On the same note, the radio comes with 207 memory channels which include six scan edges and one call.
 Even to the experienced ham operator, it would take time before you fill 100 memory channels.
 As such, getting over 200 memory channels on a radio like the IC 2300H was something we could not take for granted.

-To keep up with Yaesu's unique radio designs, the Yaesu Original FT-991A maintains the same look of its predecessor, the popular FT-991.
+To keep up with Yaesu’s unique radio designs, the Yaesu Original FT-991A maintains the same look as its predecessor, the popular FT-991.
 However, it comes in a more compact and sleeker body.
 It also happens to deliver up to 100W of output power but can manage 50W on the 140/340MHz band.

 The FT-991A also comes with something new on the table – a multicolor waterfall display which was not present in the older FT-991.
-Additionally, we found the 3.5" TFT full color touch panel to be quite convenient since many of the controls that were difficult to set on the older model were now easier to access.
+Additionally, we found the 3.5″ TFT full-color touch panel to be quite convenient since many of the controls that were difficult to set on the older model were now easier to access.

 It is also worth mentioning that the FT-991A ships with the dynamic real-time spectrum scope.
 Ideally, it gives the operator the ability to graphically see the location of a signal on the band.
-This thus makes it easier for the operator to then move to the desired signal much faster.
+This makes it easier for the operator to then move to the desired signal much faster.

 The radio is also noticeably less prone to noise than earlier models, and this is partly due to the digital noise reduction system of the radio.
-Considering that it equally has an inbuilt antenna tuner, you may not be needing your SWR meter when you have this radio unless you need high precision.
+Considering that it equally has an inbuilt antenna tuner, you may not be needing your SWR meter when you have this radio unless you need super high precision.